kuzzleio/kuzzle/doc/2/guides/essentials/database-mappings/index.md

 Refer to Elasticsearch documentation for more informations: [Elasticsearch dynamic mapping](https://www.elastic.co/guide/en/elasticsearch/guide/current/dynamic-mapping.html)

-The default policy for new collections is `"true"` and is configurable in the [kuzzlerc](/core/2/guides/essentials/configuration) file under the key `services.db.dynamic`.
+The default policy for new collections is `"true"` and is configurable in the [kuzzlerc](/core/2/guides/essentials/configuration) file under the key `services.storageEngine.commonMapping.dynamic`.

 ::: warning
 We advise not to let Elasticsearch dynamically infer the type of new fields in production.